 Volunteers are essential to the Arboretum’s educational mission of fostering knowledge and appreciation of life science and the natural world.
 Please consider participating as an Arboretum volunteer—enjoy the rewards of connecting people with the world of plants.

 School Program Guides

 Make a difference as a school program guide.
 Lead small groups of children from Boston area schools through hands on, active learning programs.
 To learn more about this opportunity, submit a volunteer application, or contact Nancy Sableski, manager of children’s education, at 617.384.5239 or by email.

 Engage with visitors young and old, help people find their way, share your fascination for plants, and communicate how the Arboretum is a living museum.
 Interpreters are trained to use a small display in the landscape and to interact with visitors in casual, one-on-one or small group interactions.
-There is no training scheduled for 2013.
-If you would like to be contacted when the next training is offered, send us an email.
+If you would like to be contacted when the next training is offered, please fill out and submit the volunteer application.